mariadb-corporation/mariadb-connector-python/doc/source/cursor.rst

    If it is not given, the cursor's arraysize determines the number of rows to be fetched.

-   If the cursor was created with option *namedTuple=True* the result will be a list of named tuples.
+   If the cursor was created with option *named_tuple=True* the result will be a list of named tuples.

 .. method:: fetchone()

    Fetches next row of a pending result set and returns a tuple.

-   If the cursor was created with option *namedTuple=True* the result will be a named tuple.
+   If the cursor was created with option *named_tuple=True* the result will be a named tuple.

 .. method:: fieldcount()